 Johnson & Wales University

 Julia visited Johnson & Wales University several times during her lifetime and was awarded a Doctor of Culinary Arts from the university.
 Today, nearly 7,000 students are enrolled in two or four-year Culinary Arts degree programs across its four campuses (Providence, RI, Denver, CO, Charlotte, NC, and North Miami, FL).
 The majors in this program include Baking & Pastry Arts, Culinary Arts, Culinary Nutrition, Culinary Arts and Food Service Management, Baking & Pastry Arts and Food Service Management, and Food Service Entrepreneurship.
-The Foundation provides scholarships to support students pursuing their A.S. and/or B.S. degrees in JWU's Baking and Pastry Arts programs.
+The Foundation provides scholarships to support students pursuing their A.S. and/or B.S. degrees in JWU's Baking and Pastry Arts programs across the different campuses.

 The New School